ernestohegi/scrobbler/README.md

 ### How to scrobble

+#### Setup

-1. Start your server (either in development or production mode).
+1. Start your server.
 1. Install the Tampermonkey extension in your browser.
-1. Add the Tampermonkey script for your service from `public/SERVICE_NAME-tampermonkey.js` to your Tampermonkey extension's dashboard.
+1. Add the Tampermonkey script for the service you use from `public/SERVICE_NAME-tampermonkey.js` to your Tampermonkey extension's dashboard.

+#### Authorization

 1. Visit http://localhost:3000, it will redirect you to the Last.fm authorization page.
 1. Authorize the application to access your Last.fm account.
-1. After authorization, you will be redirected back to the application with a token.
+1. After authorization, you will be redirected back to the application, to `/auth`, with a token.
 1. This token will be used to scrobble your music listening history.
-It is stored locally for now, but the plan is to store it in a database soon.
-It doesn't have an expiration time, so it should work indefinitely unless you revoke access from Last.fm.
+It is stored locally on your machine with **Redis**, but the plan is to store it in a database soon so it can be managed if necessary.
+1. The Last.fm user token doesn't have an expiration time, so it should work indefinitely unless you revoke access from Last.fm to the app itself.

+#### Scrobble

+1. Finally, the most important part, start listening to music on your music service.
-1. Start listening to music on YouTube Music, and the scrobbles will be sent to Last.fm automatically.
+1. The scrobbles will be sent to Last.fm automatically.

 ### YouTube Music